arnabsaha7/Chatbot-with-LLM_RAG/README.md

-# Streamlit Chatbot with OpenAI, FAISS, and Langchain 🦜️🔗
+# Streamlit Chatbot with OpenAI, FAISS, & Langchain 🦜️🔗

 This repository contains a Streamlit application for a chatbot that utilizes OpenAI's language model, FAISS for document retrieval, and Langchain for managing conversation chains.
 The chatbot engages in conversations and retrieves relevant documents based on the user's input.